leolani/cltl-knowledgeextraction/README.md

 * adjectives, determiners and numbers are joined with the noun
     - `“a-dog”, “the-blue-shirt”, etc.`

-Below is a short summary of NLP that happens during the utterance analysis:
+Below is a short summary of NLP that happens during the CFG utterance analysis:

-1. Removing usual openers such as “excuse me” or “leolani, can you tell me”, etc.
 1. Tokenization and replacing contractions with long variants of aux verbs
 1. POS tagging (NLTK and Stanford + would be good to add an additional tagger to use when the two have a mismatch)
 1. CFG parsing using the grammar which is manually designed